Skip to content

 "retrieve_blog_posts",

-"Search and return information about Lilian Weng blog posts on LLM agents, prompt engineering, and adversarial attacks on LLMs.",
+"Search and return information about Lilian Weng blog posts.",

 )